Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups

 \begin{defn} A formal scheme $\X$ is {\it locally universally adhesive} if there exists an affine open covering $\X =\cup_{i\in I} \sU_i$ such that each $\sU_i$ is isomorphic to $\Spf A$ with $A$ a topologically universally adhesive ring.
 If $\X$ is, moreover, quasi-compact, we say that $\X$ is universally adhesive. \end{defn}

-\begin{rmk} Definition~\ref{defn:universally-adhesive-formal-schemes} is independent of a choice of open covering.
+\begin{rmk} Definition~\ref{defn:universally-adhesive-formal-schemes} is independent of the choice of open covering.
 More precisely, an affine formal scheme $\X=\Spf A$ is universally adhesive if and only if $A$ is topologically universally adhesive.
-This is shown in \cite[Propostition 2.1.9]{FujKato}. \end{rmk}
+This is shown in \cite[Propostition I.2.1.9]{FujKato}. \end{rmk}